 Whether working from home or at the office, you spend some time looking at screens.
 Each screen serves a different purpose, but one thing that remains constant is the resolution or the number of pixels.
 Fewer pixels usually equates to lower sharpness and overall worse quality, whereas more pixels equates to higher sharpness and better quality.
 Do not take those numbers at face value all the time, though.
 Sometimes a lower resolution will suit your needs better than a higher quality screen.
 In this article, QHD vs. UHD screens go head-to-head.
 Read to know about their specs and differences and which one comes out on top.

-QHD vs. UHD: Side by Side Comparison
+QHD vs. UHD: Side-by-Side Comparison

-QHD vs. UHD: 4 Must-Know Facts
+QHD vs. UHD: 4 Key Points and Must-Know Facts

 - UHD screens tend to make a better viewing experience for larger screens.

-- Just Because UHD screens have a higher resolution does not mean they are always better than QHD screens.
+- Just because UHD screens have a higher resolution does not mean they are always better than QHD screens.